CyberSickoexe/CyberSickoexe/README.md

 ## 🎯 Career Goal

-To grow into a **Cloud Systems Administrator**, combining knowledge of servers, cloud technologies, Linux, networking, and customer support platforms to deliver secure, reliable IT infrastructure and support.
+To grow into a **Windows System Administrator**, mastering all aspects of Windows environments, from servers to desktops, and becoming an IT professional who can troubleshoot and resolve any Windows-related issue with confidence.

 ---